-- Nationally, we know that the health status of Gypsies and Travellers is much poorer than that of the general population (Parry G et al, 2007) - Poor access to, and uptake of, health services is a major factor in Gypsy and Traveller health (UK Parliamentary Report, 2019) - In the 2011 Census, there were 119 people in Kensington and Chelsea who identified as Gypsy or Irish Traveller, 0.08 per cent of the local population - Travellers may face significant financial insecurity and poverty as likely to be self-employed, and lower paid.
-They are also less likely to have bank accounts and more reliant on cash (Scottish Government, 2020) - National research tells us travellers are more likely to have a long-term condition which could impact on their risk of and outcomes from COVID-19 (42 per cent compared to 18 per cent of population) (UK Parliamentary Report, 2019)
+- Nationally, we know that the health status of Gypsies and Travellers is much poorer than that of the general population (Parry G et al, 2007). - Poor access to, and uptake of, health services is a major factor in Gypsy and Traveller health (UK Parliamentary Report, 2019). - At the time of the 2011 Census there were 76 people in Westminster who identified as Gypsy or Irish Traveller, 0.03% of the local population. - Travellers may face significant financial insecurity and poverty as likely to be self-employed, and lower paid.
+They are also less likely to have bank accounts and more reliant on cash (Scottish Government, 2020). - National research tells us travellers are more likely to have a long-term condition which could impact on their risk of and outcomes from COVID-19 (42% compared to 18% of population) (UK Parliamentary Report, 2019).